 Historical Industry Practices

-The industry has wrestled with concrete moisture measurement methodology for decades.
-In the mid-20th Century, the flooring industry deployed the anhydrous calcium chloride test to determine concrete slab readiness.
-It measured the moisture vapor emissions rate (MVER) at the slab surface; results were assessed in the number pounds of water that evaporated for every 1000 square feet of concrete slab over a 24 hour period.
-If MVER met specifications, contractors believed, the anhydrous calcium chloride test provided a rationale to proceed with floor covering.
-At the time, the anhydrous calcium chloride test was considered a qualitative measure of concrete moisture content.
+Historically, over a period of decades, the flooring industry has wrestled with various methodologies for concrete moisture measurement.
+In the mid-20th century, people began utilizing the anhydrous calcium chloride test to determine concrete slab readiness.
+This test measured the moisture vapor emission rate (MVER) at the slab surface.
+Results were tabulated by the number of pounds of water that evaporated for every 1000 square feet of concrete slab over a 24-hour period.
+If the MVER was within a specified range, contractors believed it was safe to proceed with the installation of the floor covering.

-It is a process that takes time, and time can be influenced by the ambient conditions around the slab as it dries.
-This makes the drying process not one of mere mathematical calculation (slab depth x # of days = dry slab) but a process that will require accurate monitoring of the slab’s relative humidity over time.
-Extensive testing has proven that RH readings taken at 40% of the slab’s depth (or 20% of a two-sided concrete installation) give the most accurate indication of what the slab’s final RH would be if it were sealed at that point and allowed to equilibrate.
+Concrete “dries” as water rises from deep within the slab to its surface in order to evaporate.
+It is a process that takes time, and the amount of time can be influenced by the ambient conditions around the slab as it dries.
+This means the drying process is not one of mere mathematical calculation (slab depth x # of days = dry slab) but a process that will require accurate monitoring of the slab’s RH over time.

 Two Crucial RH Specifications

-When constructing structural or cast in place slabs, installers can determine concrete readiness by conducting relative humidity tests to 20% of slab depth.
-However, this form of relative humidity only works if a slab is drying on two sides.
+When constructing structural or cast-in-place slabs, installers can determine concrete readiness by conducting RH tests to 20% of slab depth.
+However, this depth is appropriate only if a slab is drying on two sides.
 If moisture content is interacting with air on two sides and evaporation is occurring from two sides, RH testing at 20% gives the most reliable results.

-For slabs at or below grade (installed with vapor barriers over ground) or elevated slabs poured in pan decking, contractors must assess moisture content at 40% depth.
-Installers drill holes in the slab and insert relative humidity probes which assess MC.
-Certain RH products, such as the Wagner Meters Rapid RH, deploy fully installed sensors which remain in the slab at equilibration levels for fast and accurate testing.
-As long as depth is 40%, Wagner Meters Rapid RH provides moisture content results which give accurate readings and the information necessary to make installation decisions.
+For slabs at or below grade (installed with vapor barriers over ground) or elevated slabs poured in pan decking, contractors must assess moisture conditions at 40% depth.
+Installers drill holes in the slab and insert RH probes for assessing the moisture condition at that depth.